stacks-network/stacks-core/sip/sip-004-materialized-view.md

                                        (99)leaf[path=887766]=98765
 ```

-By maintaing trie child pointers this way, the act of looking up a path to a value in
+By maintaining trie child pointers this way, the act of looking up a path to a value in
 a previous block is a matter of following back-pointers to previous tries.
 Another data structure described in the next section, called a _fork table_,
 makes resolving back-pointers to nodes inexpensive.